Jack-keja/Newton-s-Edge/README.md

 # Newton's Edge

-The purpose of our game:
+The purpose of our game:<br>
-One of our team memebers (Dior) finds difficulties of learning abstract physics concepts while he was preparing the AP Physics C: Mechanics.
+One of our team memebers (Dior) finds difficulties of learning abstract physics concepts while he was preparing the AP Physics C: Mechanics, and he was not alone in this situation.<br>
+Therefore, we are creating a interactive game to help them learning abstract physics concepts with detailed animation<br>

+Why Card Games?<br>

 The advantage of our game: